 Previous emphasis in groundwater level data collection has been on manual observations; however adequate data has been collected to enable selected bores to predict levels at adjacent sites.
-In 2006, 330 bores were manually monitored.
+In 2009 about 250 bores were manually monitored.
+Figure 4 below shows the number of groundwater bores manually monitored between 1992 and 2009.